What is small talk?

 - compliments (I like your bag. / Nice bag.)

-Some of these could lead to a real conversation, but many are simply short and polite small talk.
-Here is an example of a short polite conversation with small talk:
+Some of these could lead to more meaningful and in depth conversations, but many are used for quick, short, and polite conversations.
+Here is an example of a typical, short, polite conversation with small talk:

 Elsa: It’s been so hot in Seoul this summer.